 Mediation Retainer Package

 A recent addition to our products – we offer a reduced cost package to acknowledge your commitment to mediation.
-Under our annual mediation retainer package, you commit to a monthly fee and we will provide an agreed number of mediations per year.
-These mediations can be used by you to resolve workplace disputes, civil disputes, or commercial disputes with a value up to £250,000.00.
+Under our annual mediation retainer package, you pay an annual fee equivalent to the cost of 10 full day mediations.
+For this you will receive 12 full day mediations in a single calendar year.
+These mediations can be used by you to resolve any type of dispute.

 Under this retainer a single mediation will involve 1 full day mediation session.
 For workplace mediations, it will involve our 3D Mediation format.

 The retainer package is particularly useful to large businesses, law firms, local authorities, housing associations, frameworks, healthcare providers, or accountancy firms.
 The monetary and time savings for a business could be enormous.

 We believe every business can benefit from mediation training for its employees.
 It has many benefits including reducing conflict in the workplace, improving morale, improving sales, and adding valuable negotiation skills.

 If you are interested in discussing this, please call us on 0151 363 3972, or by email at firstname.lastname@example.org.

 MediateLegal will take the time to attend your premises to provide a full assessment on whether your business should benefit from a bespoke mediation training session.
 We will ask you some detailed questions about your business and employees, and put together a tailored package to best suit your needs.